8 Ways to Make Your Town Hall Meeting an Engaging Company Event

 Researchers claim that the average attention span lasts around 10 to 18 minutes, town halls take hours.
 Since the town halls stakes place during work hours, its content needs to be of the same value to them as the work that could have been done during that time.
 Which means the meeting agenda needs to be brief, short, but clear and understandable.

-a) Carefully select a combination of engagement activities that will convey your intended message
+a) Choose engaging activities that convey your message

 You don’t have to convey a message just by talking about it.
 Your attendees could be better engaged if they have different sessions to participate in.
 Choosing a combination of engagement activities, such as taking part in an open-ended or word cloud poll, or breaking apart for a quick networking session, could make a big difference in an attendee’s takeaway from the two-hour session.